mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 ## Payment

 Please send me invoices for your hours every two weeks.
-You can expect payment within five business days of the invoice, usually sooner.
+Expect payment within five business days of the invoice, usually sooner.

 I don't pay bonuses or tips.
 I want your compensation to be transparent, so you don't have to wonder about undefined parts left to my discretion.